ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Open or create

-Opens a chat thread and returns its history, or creates one with a title generated from the supplied first message.
-That first message is not persisted - the caller decides whether to follow up with &#x60;append-user-message&#x60;.
+Opens a chat thread and returns it with its history, or creates one whose title is generated from the first message supplied in the request.
+That first message is not persisted: follow up with &#x60;POST api/2.0/ai/threads/append-user-message&#x60; to store it, or start the round directly with &#x60;POST api/2.0/ai/ai/send-with-stream&#x60;.
+Unlike &#x60;create&#x60; this takes a whole resolved &#x60;profile&#x60; object rather than an ID, and a request without one answers 404 because no model could be bound.
+A supplied &#x60;entityId&#x60; has to be a room the caller can open; anything that is not an agent room folds to the global scope instead of being rejected.

 #### Parameters